If you regularly like to do some gardening, having a good set of pruning shears is a must.

 Here’s a general guideline courtesy of The Spruce:

-- If you have evergreen plants and trees, you should prune them in spring, or not at all.
+-If you have evergreen plants and trees, you should prune them in spring, or not at all.
 Many people leave their evergreen trees alone, but if you want to prune them so that they can become fuller, then you should only prune them minimally.
-Focus more on trimming them during the peak of the growing season, instead of cutting.
-Trees mainly grow during late spring and early summer.

 If you’re a serious gardener or just starting a gardening hobby, you’ll need to purchase the best pruners.